dotpep/paint-drying/README.md

 # Paint Drying

-Simple cli adventure-game that shows example of implementation State Patterns for game Scenes System using C#.
+Simple CLI Adventure-Game that shows example of implementatiom State Patterns for Scenes.

 ## Demonstration